NateSullivanCS/HockeyProject/README.md

 # HockeyProject
 Takes Catapult CSV Data and stores values, averages, etc.

-Use the CSV file in the repository when running the CatapultDataScanner to test code and changes made to it.
+Come a long way since the beginning!

+Make sure that you 'pip install' all modules that are imported at the top of the header and use test csv files.